 The show follows a men in black-esque group of government agents who collect the Applied Phlebotinumleft over from alien incursions and time-travel weirdness, and use it to defend Great Britain.
 They are not answerable to the elected government, or any other body (except, technically, the Queen herself).The group's leader is the omnisexual Captain Jack Harkness, a former con man from the 51st century.
 In Doctor Who, he Came Back Wrong in the year 200100, unable to age (much), sleep or die.
-He subsequently travelled to the 19th century and, due to a broken time machine, got stuck on the The Slow Path.
+He subsequently travelled to the 19th century and, due to a broken time machine, got stuck on The Slow Path.
 Jack hopes to be cured of his immortality by the Doctor, and patiently waits for him to turn up in Cardiff.
 Meanwhile, the series follows Na´ve Newcomer PC Gwen Cooper as she meets Jack, joins Torchwood, and learns to live with the idea of Aliens in Cardiff.After the destruction of Torchwood London in Doctor Who, Jack incorporates its remains into his significantly smaller Cardiff branch.
 It's built on top of a spatio-temporal rift (first seen inDoctor Who) through which aliens regularly stumble.
 They have an Elaborate Underground Base, complete with a pterodactyl.
 Although ostensibly a secret organisation, they're infamous with the police as well as with the locals.
 And their idea of secrecy involves driving around in a van with the word "Torchwood" in big yellow letters on it and ordering pizza under the name "Torchwood" to be delivered at their unlocked front door.Before the series aired, "Torchwood" was frequently mentioned or alluded to in Doctor Who.
-Tosh first shows up in "Aliens Of London".
+Tosh first shows up in "Aliens of London".
 The word "Torchwood" was subsequently an Arc Word in (nearly) every episode of series 2.
 In the 2005 Christmas Special "The Christmas Invasion", Harriet Jones (Prime Minister) gives us our first look at Torchwood London, when she asks the organisation to shoot down an alien spaceship.
 Torchwood is earlier/later founded in the episode "Tooth and Claw", the secret organization's Victorian-era origin story.
 The two-part season finale "Army of Ghosts"/"Doomsday" finally revealed the inside of Torchwood London, which was then immediately destroyed in the Battle of Canary Wharf.
-Season 1 of Torchwood takes place not long after this, and from that point on, there are frequent crossovers between both shows.Has a recap page.
+Series 1 of Torchwood takes place not long after this.Has a recap page.
 Its Ho Yay goes under Doctor Who's page.For a full list of novelisations and audio dramas, see this page on The Other Wiki.

 Advertised Extra: Suzie was featured prominently in promo material, and was even listed in the opening credits, but she dies at the end of the first episode.